EliasAllen/Software-Defects-Project/README.md

 ### Data

 **Dataset Description**:
-- **Source**: The dataset is a modified version of the Software Defect Dataset.
+- **Source**: The dataset was generated from a deep learning model trained on the Software Defect Dataset.
-- **Input**: Numerical and integer features describing software metrics.
+- **Input**: Numerical and integer features describing software features.
 - **Target**: Binary flag indicating the presence of defects (`True` or `False`).

 **Instances**: